carpentries-incubator/julia-novice/README.md

-# julia-novice-trebuchet
+# Programming with Julia

 [![Create a Slack Account with us](https://img.shields.io/badge/Create_Slack_Account-The_Carpentries-071159.svg)](https://swc-slack-invite.herokuapp.com/)

 [![Our channel](https://img.shields.io/badge/juliaswc-slack_channel-orange)](https://swcarpentry.slack.com/archives/CBJ8C7NE6)

-This lesson targets people who already have some experience with (scientific) programming, but are new to julia.
+This lesson targets people who already have some experience with (scientific) programming, but are new to Julia.

 **Thanks for contributing to The Carpentries Incubator!**